UMI3D/UMI3D-SDK-Documentation/docs/pages/how-to/group-assets-library.md

 6. Enter the number of files in your library (Optionnal)
 7. Enter the list of the format contained in the library

-## Configure environment to use the library
+## Add the library to the environment

 Then add the `AssetLibrary` to UMI3D Ressources objects that belongs to the library in the specified LibraryKey field that possess.